Fuma419/periodic-dns-resolver/README.md

 ```
 sudo /usr/sbin/ufw allow proto tcp from 192.168.68.100 to any port 6000 comment <your-nodes-dns-address>
 ```
 3. Wait until the tool is called and verify that is has detected that change and was able to send the Telegram notification.
 Following the instruction to update your ufw rules.
-Then Verify input connections are available in gliveView
+Then verify input connections are available in gliveView
 ```
 cd /opt/cardano/cnode/scripts/
 ./gLiveView.sh